 The interior matter content is assumed to be a massless scalar field whose Hamiltonian reads

-where $V=|{\sf p}|^{3/2}$ being the volume of the fiducial cell \cite{A-B-L}.
+where $V=|{\sf p}|^{3/2}$ is the volume of the fiducial cell \cite{A-B-L}.
 For a massless scalar field $\phi$, the energy density $\rho$ and the pressure $p$ coincide, and can be expressed in terms of the matter dynamical variables as $\rho=p=\pi_{\phi}^{2}/2|{\sf p}|^{3}$.
-Notice that, since the scalar field $\phi$ does not enter in the expression of the constraint equation (\ref{Hamil-gr}), its momentum $\pi_{\phi}$ is a constant of motion; the matter field $\phi$ and its conjugate momentum $\pi_{\phi}$ which satisfy the Poisson bracket $\{\phi,\pi_{\phi}\}=1$ coordinatize the two dimensional matter phase space.
+Notice that, since the expression of the constraint equation (\ref{Hamil-gr}) does not depend on the the scalar field $\phi$, its momentum $\pi_{\phi}$ is a constant of motion; moreover, the matter field $\phi$ and its conjugate momentum $\pi_{\phi}$ satisfy the Poisson bracket $\{\phi,\pi_{\phi}\}=1$, thus, they can be used as the coordinates of a two dimensional matter phase space.